cmaureir/progra-alma/lectures/week1/lecture1.rst

 .. index:: output, write

-Once the algorithm solve the problem for which it was designed, must return its results like a message.
+Once the algorithm solves the problem for which it was designed, it must return its results as a message.
 The output is represented as::

     print(message)

 If the message is text,
-goes between quotation.
+it has to be between quotation marks.
-If is a variable,
+If it is a variable,
-is just the name of the variable.
+only the name of the variable is required.

-In the example, when there is no solutions, the output can be represented as::
+In the example, when there are no solutions, the output can be represented as::

     print('No solutions')

-When there is an only solution, is possible to include it in the message::
+When there is only one solution, is possible to include it in the message::

     print 'The only solution is', x